Wikia/guidelines/Process/ProgrammingLanguageSelection.md

  2. How will the programming language be deployed and run in production?
  3. How mature is the industry support for the language?
-Some metrics that might be used to answer this question are: questions on stack overflow, mailing list activity, production deployments at a similar traffic valume.
+Some metrics that might be used to answer this question are: questions on stack overflow, mailing list activity, and production deployments at a similar traffic volume.
  4. Is there existing organizational expertise in the proposed language?
  5. Does the language effect the organization’s ability to recruit?
  6. What is the expected learning curve for becoming productive in the language?